 - Benefits management- This includes management of benefits like health insurance, life insurance or retirement benefits.

 All in all, this is how different three of them- HRMS, HRIS and HCM are from each other.
-We hope you are now in a better position to identify which HR software is what out of these.
+We hope you are clear about HRIS vs HRMS vs HCM and are now in a better position to identify which HR software is what out of these.

 So, do not hesitate to take a step ahead and invest in any one of them.
 Make sure to find a system that will create a more inclusive and productive work environment.